Consistent kinetic modeling of compressible flows with variable Prandtl numbers: Double-distribution quasi-equilibrium approach: Methodology

-A summary table of the construction of all discrete equilibria and quasi-equilibria can be found in Table~\ref{tab:SummaryOfPopulations}.
+A summary of the construction of all discrete equilibria and quasi-equilibria can be found in Table~\ref{tab:SummaryOfPopulations}.
 The expressions for the equilibrium moments can be drawn from Appendix~\ref{appendix:EqMoments}.
-All other expressions for ${\rm Pr} < 1$ and ${\rm Pr} > 1$ that differ from the equilibrium construction are indicated with colored background.
+All expressions that differ from the equilibria construction are indicated with colored background.
 The following notation is used in the table,